Barbara Dare: Appearances

-Dare was interviewed in 1987 for the episode of the television news series Frontline regarding the death of Shauna Grant.
+Dare was interviewed in 1987 for the episode of the television news series Frontline regarding the suicide of Shauna Grant.

 She also had minor roles in mainstream productions such as the Roy Scheider and Ann-Margret film 52 Pick-Up in 1986 and the live-action/animated comedy-horror B-movie Evil Toons (where she was credited as "Stacey Nix") in 1992.

 In the August 1992 issue of Esquire, Dare was profiled in their annual feature "Women We Love".